RELEASE: ORK Launches Book Club for Members

 meaghan@ogeecheeriverkeeper.org

-Ogeechee Riverkeeper (ORK), a nonprofit focused on preserving water quality in the Ogeechee River basin, plans to submit comments to the Georgia Environmental Protection Division (EPD) regarding draft groundwater withdrawal permits for Bryan and Bulloch Counties, intended to supply the Hyundai Megasite and other users.
-ORK is concerned that the EPD’s review of these permits is inadequate, particularly regarding the impact on the Floridan Aquifer, the effectiveness of conservation measures, and the management of the Well Mitigation Fund.
+Ogeechee Riverkeeper (ORK) has filed an administrative appeal to Georgia Environmental Protection Division (EPD) regarding groundwater withdrawal permits for Bryan and Bulloch Counties, intended to supply the Hyundai Megasite and other users.
+ORK asserts that the EPD’s conclusions regarding these permits are incorrect, particularly regarding the impact on the Floridan Aquifer, the effectiveness of protective measures, and consideration of ‘unreasonable adverse effects.’
+The appeal will require an administrative hearing.

 About Ogeechee Riverkeeper: Ogeechee Riverkeeper 501(c)(3) works to protect, preserve, and improve the water quality of the Ogeechee River basin, which includes all of the streams flowing out to Ossabaw Sound and St. Catherine’s Sound.
 The Canoochee River is about 108 miles long and the Ogeechee River itself is approximately 245 miles long.
 The Ogeechee River system drains more than 5,500 square miles across 21 counties in Georgia.
 More at ogeecheeriverkeeper.org.